 A graduate student conducts research under the direction of a member of the Mechanical Engineering faculty.
-Credits and topic are determined in consultation with academic supervisor.
-To graduate with a MSME under the project option, students must complete between 6 and 9 credits of ME 501.
-Graduate standing
+Credits and topic are determined in consultation with an academic supervisor.
+To graduate with an MSME under the project option, students must complete between 6 and 9 credits of ME 501.
+Graduate Standing

 ME 503/603 - Thesis

 A graduate student conducts research under the direction of a member of the Mechanical Engineering faculty.
 The research culminates in a Master's Thesis.
-Credits and topic are determined in consultation with academic supervisor.
+Credits and topics are determined in consultation with academic supervisor.
 To graduate with a MSME under the thesis option, students must complete nine credits of ME 503.
 To graduate with a PhD, students must take 27 credits of ME 603.
 Graduate Standing

 ME 504/604 - Cooperative Education/Internship